-Elder Dempster Lines was one of the UK’s largest shipping companies, and during its 150 year history it operated more than 500 ships.
+Elder Dempster Lines was one of the UK’s largest shipping companies, and during its 150-year history, it operated more than 500 ships.
 Based in the historic port of Liverpool it was the major shipping line to serve West Africa.
-As well as its cargo ships Elder Dempster Lines operated three liners on a scheduled service to Ghana and Nigeria.
+As well as its cargo ships, the Elder Dempster Lines operated three ocean liners on a scheduled service to Ghana and Nigeria.

-It employed many people, from its seagoing staff to those personnel in its UK offices and Elder Dempster Agency branches in West Africa.
+It employed many people, from its seagoing staff to that personnel in its UK offices and Elder Dempster Agency branches in West Africa.
 The company had its own Cadet Department to train the deck, engineer, purser, and catering officers of the future.
-There was a cadet training ship, and Elder Dempster Lines was the first British shipping company to open a purpose-built cadet residential establishment.
+There was a cadet training ship, and Elder Dempster Lines was the first British shipping company to open a purpose-built cadet school.